 Regarded as being among the most attractive mountain landscapes in the world, the Dolomite Mountains are a recently recognized UNESCO World Heritage Site, inaugurated in 2009.
 Comprising over 90,000 acres of mountainous terrain, these mountains are a unique corner of the Alps, featuring distinctive geology and a fascinating blend of cultures.
-The unusual contrasts in landscapes, changing colors and textures of the mountains and curious mix of Italian and Austrian influences means fantastic hiking, stunning scenery and incredible cuisine!
+The unusual contrasts in landscapes, changing colors and textures of the mountains, and curious mix of Italian and Austrian influences mean fantastic hiking, stunning scenery, and incredible cuisine!

 Prefer a longer trip?

 Check out our 7-day Hiking from Alta Badia to Cortina d'Ampezzo!

 - Short on time?
 This is the perfect quick way to experience the Dolomites on foot!

 - Walk on scenic trails through alpine pastures and across mountain passes with breathtaking vistas surrounding you

 - Enjoy the atmosphere of the mountain Rifugi, the best in the Alps!

 - Experience the Dolomites’ rich Ladin culture, with many traditions that make this region so unique

 Want to learn more about our Hotels and B&Bs?